sean-parent/notebook/better-code-class/99-discussion-notes.md

 - We believe these truths exist, but they are always manifest within some system of real-world constraints.
 - It's important to distinguish situational compromises from universal truth.

+DWA: Now we have a slide with a list of some properties of good code, which we said we weren't going to do.
+Which is it?

+## On Readabilty

+Readability is often misunderstood as meaning “use of a primitive vocabulary.”
+This is like saying, “instead of calling `sort()` in the code, use loops, iterate the elements, and place each one in the right place.”
+Problems:

+1. Meaning is lost: reader must derive that the code sorts rather than plainly seeing it, i.e. it's less readable.
+2. It's probably less efficient.
+3. It's probably not correct.

+Although it contributes to scalability, readability can't reasonably take priority over most other properties of good code, such as correctness or efficiency.
+With sufficient time, readability and these other factors need not be mutually exclusive.

+## Software is Physics

+- Your code is (part of) a physical system
+- It is constrained by the laws of physics
+- The laws of physics are how we explain to ourself that the machine works
+- We have to discover/document the laws of our code in order to explain that it works.

 ## What to expect
 ### Programming Language